Charlie Musselwhite and Elvin Bishop — ‘front porch’ bluesmen celebrate their Chicago music roots

 Info: ravinia.org

-“With all the different bands happening, it was a great scene for a young musician who was ambitious and wanted to develop a little bit,” Bishop said during a video chat from his recording studio in Lagunitas, California.
+“With all the different bands happening, it was a great scene for a young musician who was ambitious and wanted to develop a little bit,” Bishop said in an interview from his recording studio in Lagunitas, California.

-“You’d go around to all these clubs, and it was to your advantage to know everybody’s tunes that you went to see,” Bishop recalled.
+“You’d go around to all these clubs, and it was to your advantage to know everybody’s tunes that you went to see,” Bishop said.

 Musselwhite had a similar experience.
 When a friend told Muddy Waters about Musselwhite’s harmonica skills, the blues icon asked the young man to sit in with his band.
-That led to more gigs, as well as groundbreaking recording sessions for Musselwhite, as both a sideman and leader.
+That led to more gigs and groundbreaking recording sessions for Musselwhite as a sideman and leader.

-The harmonica wizard has one exceptionally famous fan: ex-President Barack Obama.
-Musselwhite explained that he has had two conversations with Obama.
-One took place at a campaign fundraising event in San Francisco, the other during a 2013 performance at the White House.
+The harmonica wizard has one exceptionally famous fan: former President Barack Obama.
+Musselwhite said he has had two conversations with Obama — one at a campaign fundraiser in San Francisco, the other during a 2013 White House performance.

-Musselwhite recounted the Bay Area interaction: “I gave Obama a harmonica and I said, ‘I’ve heard that you like blues, and if you’re interested, I could give you a few tips on how to play it.’
+Musselwhite said of the Bay Area interaction: “I gave Obama a harmonica, and I said, ‘I’ve heard that you like blues, and, if you’re interested, I could give you a few tips on how to play it.’
 And he said, ‘Well, that’s really nice, Charlie.
 But I’m pretty busy right now.’”

 Bishop’s early years were spent in an Iowa farmhouse that didn’t have electricity or indoor plumbing.
-His family moved to Tulsa, Oklahoma, and Bishop earned a National Merit Scholarship, so he enrolled at the University of Chicago.
+His family moved to Tulsa, Oklahoma, and Bishop earned a National Merit Scholarship and enrolled at the University of Chicago.

 Bishop’s family didn’t have much income, and he was the first one in the family to attend college.
 He still has vivid memories of his family’s struggles.